-There have been no recently adopted accounting pronouncements by the Company which have a material impact on the Consolidated Financial Statements.
+There have been no recently adopted accounting pronouncements by the Company.

 Recently issued not yet adopted accounting pronouncements

 In December 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, that requires disclosure of disaggregated income taxes paid, prescribes standard categories for the components of the effective tax rate reconciliation, and modifies other income tax-related disclosure.
 The amendment in the ASU is intended to enhance the transparency and decision usefulness of income tax disclosures.
 The amendments are effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
 The amendments in this ASU should be applied on a prospective basis but retrospective application is permitted.
 The Company is currently evaluating the impact of the ASU on its disclosures in the consolidated financial statements.